ZiJianZhao/NMT-Research-Reproductions-PyTorch/xnmt/README.md

 # XNMT

-This repository defines general interfaces and implements some modules for encoder-decoder framework The code are heavily borrowed from OpenNMT-py.
+This repository defines general interfaces and implements some modules for encoder-decoder framework.
+The code are heavily borrowed from OpenNMT-py.